-- Great For Stuffing: The stuffable KONG Extreme is even more enticing when treat filled with bits of kibble, peanut butter, KONG Easy Treat, Snacks or Ziggies.
-Dishwasher safe for easy clean up.
-Bonus:...
+- Stuffing: The stuffable KONG Extreme is even more enticing when treat filled with bits of kibble, peanut butter, KONG Easy Treat, Snacks or Ziggies.
+Bonus: For an added challenge, freeze stuffed KONG...

 No list would be complete without the Kong.
 The Kong is the perfect interactive dog toy as it’s so versatile and can be used without or without treats.

 You can use it as a throw toy for a fetch game, as the unusual shape makes for an unpredictable bounce that dogs love.
 You can also fill this dog puzzle with treats or smear the outside with peanut butter for dogs that are new to puzzle toys.

 Once your dog is working for food, you can stuff the Kong with kibble or treats and freeze it to make a long-lasting and challenging popsicle for your dog to enjoy.
 Or you can even hide a favorite dog toy inside for your dog to discover.

 Made from durable rubber, the Kong is made especially for strong chewers.
 It’s worth noting that no toy is entirely chew-proof, but it does hold up well to most dogs.

 - Dog toy, treat dispenser, and interactive dog feeder all in one

 - Suitable for dry and wet food

 - Tough and safe

 - A dog can be left alone to enjoy on its own (with caution)

 - Perfect for the novice and experienced dogs as you can alter the difficulty

 - It’s hard to find one – apart from it isn’t completely chew-proof

 This is a great treat dispensing interactive dog toy that you can enjoy with your dog.
 You may have to help them work out what to do initially, but once they’ve got the hang of it, they will be happy to keep spinning those test tubes.

 Although we would suggest that this toy is always used with supervision as it’s not chew-proof, it will give your dog plenty of mental stimulation and fun.